 During his PhD, he has also completed work for the Joseph Rowntree Foundation on who would lose their job due to COVID-19, where the jobs would be lost, and how the government should respond to stop a wave of unemployment.
-Their proposed Job Support Scheme was to be rolled out by the Chancellor prior to the resumption of the national lockdown.
+Their proposed Job Support Scheme was to be rolled out by the chancellor prior to the resumption of the national lockdown.

-Prior to starting his PhD, Jeevun worked as an economist at the Somaliland Ministry of Finance, HM Treasury and the Department for Work and Pensions, where he advised them on budgeting, macroeconomic policy, inequality, poverty and social security.
+Prior to starting his PhD, Jeevun worked as an economist at the Somaliland Ministry of Finance, HM Treasury, and the Department for Work and Pensions, where he advised them on budgeting, macroeconomic policy, inequality, poverty and social security.

-Click here to read his blog.
+Click here to go to his personal website.

 - Political Economics